-When you get the munchies, don’t sabotage your fat loss results with “body-ruining snacks” such as chips, crackers & cookies.
-Instead, reach for these low carb options!
-They are quick & easy crunchy snacks – no preparation required!
+When you get the munchies, don’t sabotage your fat loss results with high calorie and nutritionally vacant snacks such as chips, crackers & cookies.
+Instead, reach for these quick & easy crunchy snacks – no preparation required!

 Ideally, I’d prefer it if you would snack on vegetables such as cucumbers, carrots, cherry tomatoes, peppers, etc. But I’m a woman, and I know what it’s like to crave conventional snack food, especially during “that time of the month”.
-So if you are not willing to chow down on veggies, then here is your next best option.
-I’d prefer you eat any of these 13 snacks rather than fattening junk food such as potato chips, rice cakes or a sugar-laced granola bar!
+So if you are not willing to chow down on veggies, then I have presented 13 other low carb options.

 Question: How does one cut calories without eating less?

 Answer: Swap your high calorie junk foods (cookies, potato chips, candy, crackers) with filling lower calorie foods, such as foods that are HIGH in FIBER.
 High fiber foods, such as vegetables make you feel fuller longer because they take more time to digest.
 Furthermore, high fiber foods are typically lower in calories, which means you eat more generous portions without feeling deprived.
 This is the notion behind the Volumetrics diet, which is based on the principle that eating low-calorie foods (eg. vegetables) that make you feel full can aid in weight loss.
 Since these foods are high in fiber and water, you can eat generous portions without feeling deprived or hungry.
 So go ahead and eat your vegetables!
 It’s relatively easy to adhere to a volumetrics diet over the long haul because you will never feel deprived.